ychen306/asplos-2020-28-ae/README.md

 CXX=<c++ compiler of your choice> <path-to-this-repo>/scripts/build-all.sh
 ```
 This process checks out VeGen, the evaluation benchmarks, builds the specific version of LLVM that VeGen uses,
-and should take about half an hour, depending on your machine.
+and takes about half an hour, depending on your machine.
 We hardcoded the number of threads that `make` can use to 36 in the scripts.
 You can modify this.
 After this, you should see the following directories.